Subbiraj

 Subbiraj Kakkar popularly known as Subbiraj was an Indian character actor in Hindi-language films and television.
-He was the son of the sister of veteran actor Prithviraj Kapoor named Kailash and thus a cousin of Raj Kapoor, Shammi Kapoor and Shashi Kapoor.
+His maternal uncle was veteran actor Prithviraj Kapoor and thus Raj Kapoor, Shammi Kapoor and Shashi Kapoor were his cousins.

 Career

 His debut film was "Do Gunde".
 At that time he was working as the Studio Manager of famous R.K.Studio of the Kapoor family.

 Subbiraj was well known for his acting in Hindi cinema mainly as a character artist.
 He was best known for his acting performance in the film “Ek Ruka Hua Faisla” released in 1986 in which he has acted in the role of “Juror no Ten” as an arrogant, hypocrite, foul-mouthed, and aggressive businessman.
 This film was the remake of Sidney Lumet movie “Twelve Angry Men.”
 He got the acclamation of both the critics and the audience for his acting in this movie.
 In 1991 he featured in another movie named as “Maa Ki Mamta” which was also a big hit.
 His other popular films include "Khiladi 420" in 2000, "International Khiladi" in 1999, "Ram Aur Shyam" in 1996.